AnneMmannila/CityBikeApp/README.md

 # CityBikeApp
-Java Spring Boot backend / REST app to show journeys made with city bikes in the Helsinki Capital area.
+Java Spring Boot backend / REST API app to show journeys made with city bikes in the Helsinki Capital area.